 On this page:

-- Getting access to the Run/Debug Configuration: NodeJS Remote Debug dialog
+- Getting Access to the Run/Debug Configuration: NodeJS Remote Debug Dialog Box

 - Common options

-Getting access to the Run/Debug Configuration: NodeJS Remote Debug dialog
+Getting Access to the Run/Debug Configuration: NodeJS Remote Debug Dialog Box

 - Download and install the NodeJS runtime environment that contains the Node Package Manager(npm).